huggingface/blog/how-to-train.md

         # We’ll pad at the batch level.
         return torch.tensor(self.examples[i])
 ```

+If your dataset is very large, you can opt to load and tokenize examples on the fly, rather than as a preprocessing step.

 Here is one specific set of **hyper-parameters and arguments** we pass to the script: